AstrobioMike/NASA-GeneLab-working/amplicon/GL-DPPD-7104-A.md

 **Parameter Definitions:**

-*	`forward_seqs <-` – specifies the variable we are going to store the results within in our R environment
+*	`forward_seqs <-` – specifies the variable that will store the results within in our R environment

 *	`dada()` – the DADA2 function we are calling, with the following parameters set within it

-*	`derep=` – the path to the forward filtered reads, if not paired-end data, this would be the only reads and the following “reverse_seqs” object would not be created
+*	`derep=` – the path to the forward filtered reads

 *	`err=` – the object holding the error profile for the forward reads created in above step, if not paired-end data, this would be the error-profile object created and the following “reverse_seqs” object would not be created

 *	`pool=“pseudo”` – setting the method of incorporating information from multiple samples

-*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying number to run)
+*	`multithread=TRUE` – determine number of cores available and run in parallel when possible (can also take an integer specifying the number to run)

 <br>